Delhi Sultanate: Khalji dynasty (1290–1320)

 Historians note Ala ud-Din Khalji as being a tyrant.
-Anyone Ala ud-Din suspected of being a threat to this power was killed along with the men, women, and children of that family.
+Anyone, Ala ud-Din suspected of being a threat to this power, was killed along with the men, women, and children of that family.
 He grew to eventually distrust the majority of his nobles and favoured only a handful of his slaves and family.
-In 1298, between 15,000 and 30,000 Mongols near Delhi, who had recently converted to Islam, were slaughtered in a single day, due to a mutiny during an invasion of Gujarat.
-He is also known for his cruelty against kingdoms he defeated in battle.
+In 1298, between 15 000 and 30 000 Mongols near Delhi, who had recently converted to Islam, were slaughtered in a single day, due to a mutiny during an invasion of Gujarat.
+He is also known for his cruelty against the kingdoms he defeated in battle.

 After Ala ud-Din died in 1316 by assassination through his nobles, his general Malik Kafur, who was born to a Hindu family but converted to Islam, assumed de facto power and was supported by non-Khalji nobles like Kamal al-Din Gurg.
 However, he lacked the support of the majority of Khalji's nobles who had him assassinated, hoping to take power for themselves.
 However, the new ruler had the killers of Kafur executed.

-The last Khalji ruler was Ala ud-Din Khalji's 18-year-old son Qutb ud-Din Mubarak Shah Khalji, who ruled for four years before he was killed by Khusro Khan, another slave-general with Hindu origins, who reverted from Islam and favoured his Hindu Baradu military clan in the nobility.
-Khusro Khan's reign lasted only a few months, when Ghazi Malik, later to be called Ghiyath al-Din Tughlaq, defeated and killed him and assumed power in 1320, thus ending the Khalji dynasty and starting the Tughlaq dynasty.
+The last Khalji ruler was Ala ud-Din Khalji's 18-year-old son Qutb ud-Din Mubarak Shah Khalji, who ruled for four years before he was killed by Khusrau Khan, another slave-general with Hindu origins, who reverted from Islam and favoured his Hindu Baradu military clan in the nobility.
+Khusrau Khan's reign lasted only a few months, when Ghazi Malik, later to be called Ghiyath al-Din Tughluq, defeated and killed him and assumed power in 1320, thus ending the Khalji dynasty and starting the Tughlaq dynasty.